dgszabo/flask-exercises/sql-data-master/many_to_many/readme.md

     select studios.name, count(studios.name) from movies join studios on studios.id = movies.studio_id group by studios.name; -> this is the opposite
     select movies.title, studios.name from movies right join studios on studios.id = movies.studio_id where movies.title is null; -> this has a movies.title column too
     select studios.name from movies right join studios on studios.id = movies.studio_id where movies.title is null;
-    elect studios.name from studios left join movies on studios.id = movies.studio_id where movies.title is null;
+    select studios.name from studios left join movies on studios.id = movies.studio_id where movies.title is null;

 ### Part 4